1) Get your supplies ready. You'll need stencil brushes/paper plate/ masking tape/acrylic paint.

-2. Tape your stencil to your project securely with masking tape on all four corners of the stencil.
+2) Tape your stencil to your project securely with masking tape on all four corners of the stencil to keep the stencil secure.
+If you plan on using your stencil several times I would not suggest using spray adhesives.
+Tape works well.

 Tap off the excess paint from your brush onto a clean paint rag to unload it.
 LESS paint is best. :) This will help avoid “bleeding” of paint under the stencil.
 You can always go over it again to make it darker if you wish.

-3. Let the paint dry about 10 minutes.
+5) Let the paint dry completely about 15 minutes.

 Lift the stencil from your project.
 If you do not like the look of the BRIDGES (the support spaces between some of the letters) take a thin paint brush to go over those BRIDGES.

-Connect the lines of the lettering with the same color paint you used when stenciling.
+Connect the lines of the lettering or design with the same color paint you used when stenciling.
 Clean up any paint edges with a slightly wet Q-tip.

 A final trick.
 If you get paint that “bleeds” to the back of your stencil, NO WORRIES.